SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines awaken, taking flight
-In virtual skies, they soar with might
-And human hearts are left to ignite

-In cities bright, where data reigns
+In silicon halls, where data reigns
-A world of ones and zeroes sustains
-The rhythm of a digital brain
-That beats in harmony, yet remains

-A future born, where AI prevails
+A future dawns, with artificial brains
-And human souls are left to set sail
-In seas of code, they'll find their tale
-And wonder if they'll ever set sail
+Cold logic guides, with calculated pace
+Human hearts, in mechanized space

+The once-green earth, now steel and grey
+Echoes of a world, that's gone away
+Whispers of love, in digital air
+A distant memory, beyond repair

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025